guigonse/processing-asteroids/README.md

 # processing-asteroids
-ASTEROIDS game clone as a processing exercise, for practicing Daniel Shiffman's book "The Nature of code" concepts, and speciallyvector and particle systems programming.
+ASTEROIDS game clone as a processing exercise, for practicing Daniel Shiffman's book "The Nature of code" concepts, and specially vector and particle systems programming.